This post appeared on IBD Baggage Claim.

-For the past 6 years a little monster named ulcerative colitis has lived in my gut.
-An Inflammatory Bowel Disease that caused swelling, bleeding, ulcers and cramping in my large intestine.
+For the past 6 years, a little monster named ulcerative colitis has lived in my gut.
+Inflammatory Bowel Disease that caused swelling, bleeding, ulcers and cramping in my large intestine.
 Up until 2015, this little monster was no more than a minor pest that I could wipe out with oral medication.
-But in January, 2015 the monster turned into a major pest.
+But in January of 2015, the monster turned into a major pest.

 By September it was clear this monster was relentless, causing countless leave-of-absences from work.
 I tried a different course of treatment which included many scopes and many more doctors.
 But after talking with my most trusted health care professional, I decided to tackle the monster head on by process of elimination.